island-is/pipes/libs/pipes-loader/README.md

 ## ⚠️ Caveats

 The use of the Node.js Loader API is still experimental, meaning it could change in future versions of Node.js.

+This library is probably only suited for projects using Pipes.

+## 🛡️ License

+License is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.